An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

 where $R_U$ and $R_X$ are residual matrices whose $\ell_{2,\infty}$ norm is comparatively small with high probability for large graphs.
-Similar characterizations hold for other spectral embeddings for networks (e.g.,~Theorem~3.1 in \citet{tang_limit_2018}) or spectral methods more generally (e.g.,~Lemma~4.18 in \citet{chen_spectral_2021}).
-The primary technical difficulty is that isolating leading-order terms requires some care.
-There are multiple different approaches and avenues to obtain such expansions; for example, \citet{fan_asymptotic_2020} uses techniques from random matrix theory, \citet{cape_signal-plus-noise_2019} uses techniques from matrix perturbation theory, and \citet{xie_entrywise_2022} uses a ``leave-one-out'' technique also used in \citet{abbe_entrywise_2020} for developing perturbation bounds for eigenvectors; see also \citet{chen_spectral_2021}.
+Similar characterizations hold for Laplacian spectral embeddings for networks (e.g., Theorem~3.1 in \citet{tang_limit_2018} or Theorem of 3.1 of \citet{ke_optimal_2022}) and beyond network models (e.g., Lemma~4.18 in \citet{chen_spectral_2021}).
+The primary technical difficulty is that isolating leading-order terms requires care, though there are several different approaches for obtaining these and related expansions.
+For example, \citet{fan_asymptotic_2022} uses techniques based on contour integration and resolvents in random matrix theory, \citet{cape_signal-plus-noise_2019} uses deterministic matrix perturbations and series expansions, and \citet{xie_entrywise_2024} uses a \emph{leave-one-out technique}; see also \citet{abbe_entrywise_2020,chen_spectral_2021}.